radius-project/radius/docs/contributing/contributing-code/contributing-code-control-plane/running-controlplane-locally.md

 If you need to manually test APIs you can reach them at the following endpoints after following these instructions:

 - UCP: port 9000
-- AppCore and AppPortableResource Namespaces: port 8080
+- Applications.Core RP / Portable Resources' Providers (applications-rp): port 8080
 - Deployment Engine: port 5017

 ## Prerequisites